HarryBeadle/speedcrunch/doc/manual/installation.rst

 Alternatively, you may use the portable version of SpeedCrunch, which is distributed as a ``.zip`` archive.
-This version requires no installation, simply extract it to a folder of your choice and run ``speedcrunch.exe``.
+This version requires no installation, simply extract it to a folder of your choice and run :program:`speedcrunch.exe`.
 In addition, this version of the software is fully portable: it stores all its settings and user data next to the executable so the entire directory can be copied to e.g. another computer and run there.